unfogged/unfogged-protocol/protocols/7-day-binge-recovery.md

 * Guidelines for hydration, movement, and sleep repair
 * “Shame disruptor” reminders + how to re-enter the main protocol
 * Gut reset tips (activated charcoal, bland diet, low-glutamate days)

+> These protocols serve as the nervous system’s scaffolding—designed to help you *rebuild who you are before life rewired you.*